WebAssembly/spec/spectec/test-prose/TEST.md

 4. Append funcinst to the s.FUNC.
 5. Return a.

-alloc_global val
-1. Let a be |s.GLOBAL|.
-2. Append val to the s.GLOBAL.
-3. Return a.

 alloc_table table
 1. Let (TABLE (n, _) reftype) be table.
 2. Let a be |s.TABLE|.
 3. Let tableinst be (REF.NULL reftype)^n.
 4. Append tableinst to the s.TABLE.
 5. Return a.

+alloc_global global
+1. Let a be |s.GLOBAL|.
+2. Let val be $init_global(global).
+3. Append val to the s.GLOBAL.
+4. Return a.

 alloc_memory memory
 1. Let (MEMORY (min, _)) be memory.